 Hey, I recycle too.

 As a tourist it was hard to tell what local neighborhood we were in at times.
-The map looked to me like Notting Hill and Paddington were side by side and I thought we had walked into the Paddington area, but then I learned from the publican at Champions we were on Queensway in Bayswater, west of Paddington.
+The map looked to me like Notting Hill and Paddington were side by side and I thought we had walked into the Paddington area, but then I learned from the publican at Champions we were on Queensway in Bayswater, east of Notting Hill and west of Paddington.

 We caught the second half of the NBA All-Star Game at Champions pub at the corner of Westbourne Grove and Queensway.
 With pints averaging 5 GBP, I would have gambled 20p to try and balance a coin on a floating lemon for the chance to win a free pint.
 But I had no British currency on me.
 All our transactions for two days in London were electronic card payments.

-And for another paint, Captain, I’ll tell you some of my real stories as a Home Guard ‘travel blogger’.
+And for another pint, Captain, I’ll tell you some of my real stories as a Home Guard ‘travel blogger’.